marcojak/MTAdmob/readme.md

 With this Plugin you can add a Google Admob Ads inside your Xamarin Android and iOS Projects with a single line!!!
 This plugin supports: Banners, Interstitial, Rewarded Videos and Rewearded Interstitials (from version 1.9)

+### PLEASE READ
+From version 2.1.0, I've added support for the consent required by Google for all the final users living in Europe.
+This support for UMP is only available in the licensed version of the plugin.
+Without the license, the plugin will continue to work as usual with all the other features normally available.
+This will allow me to continue supporting the development of the plugin.
+You can buy the license at https://hightouchinnovation.com/XMTAdmob If you are a charity or your app is used to support a good cause, contact me and I'll evaluate it to send you a free license.

+### CRYPTOGRAPHY
+This plugin uses a cryptographic algorithm to handle the license.

 ### Please, support my work
-If possible, please, support my work with few coffees or even better with a Membership!
+If you prefer to not buy a license, if possible, please, support my work with a few coffees or even better with a Membership!
-You can do it here: [Buy Me A Coffee](https://www.buymeacoffee.com/xamarinexpert) Your help allows me to continue to spend time on this project and continue to maintain and update it with new features and to be ready for the new Google SDK 20: [Google SDK 20 Migration](https://developers.google.com/admob/android/migration).
+You can do it here: [Buy Me A Coffee](https://www.buymeacoffee.com/xamarinexpert) Your help allows me to continue to spend time on this project and continue to maintain and update it with new features and to be ready for the new Google SDK : [Google SDK Migration](https://developers.google.com/admob/android/migration).

+### DISCLAIMER OF LIABILITY

+By using MAUIMtAdmob (the "Plugin"), you agree that:

+1. The Plugin is provided "as is" without any warranties or guarantees of any kind, either expressed or implied.
+2. I shall not be responsible or liable for any direct, indirect, incidental, special, or consequential damages arising out of the use or inability to use the Plugin.
+3. I do not warrant that the Plugin will meet your specific requirements or operate without interruption.

+You acknowledge that the use of the Plugin is at your own risk.
+The author of the plugin disclaims all liability for any damage to your computer system or loss of data that results from the use of the Plugin.

+This disclaimer of liability is a fundamental part of the agreement between you and the author of the plugin.
+You agree that the limitations and exclusions of liability set forth in this disclaimer are reasonable and fair.

+If you do not agree to these terms, do not use the Plugin.

 ### Commercial support

-The plugin is free to use and I aim to improve it and fix any bugs in the shortest possible time.
-Said that, if you need faster support with this plugin or in general with your Xamarin or MAUI project, contact me at hightouchinnovation@gmail.com to discuss it further.
+If you need faster support with this plugin, custom changes or in general with your Xamarin or MAUI project, contact me at hightouchinnovation@gmail.com to discuss it further.

-## Current Status (Version 1.9.0.6)
+## Current Status (Version 2.1.0)

 |                       | **Android** | **iOS** | **Windows** | **Mac** |
 |-----------------------|:-------------:|:---------:|:---------:|:---------:|